 - cover your mouth and nose with a tissue when you cough or sneeze

 - bin used tissues as quickly as possible

 Try to stay at home and avoid contact with other people if you have a high temperature or you do not feel well enough to do your normal activities.

 Video: how to wash your hands

 Watch this video to find out the best way to wash your hands.

 Media review due: 30 March 2023

-The best time to have the flu vaccine is in the autumn before flu starts spreading.
-But you can get the vaccine later.
+The best time to have a flu vaccine is in the autumn before flu starts spreading.
+But you can get vaccinated later.